mmistakes/jekyll-theme-basically-basic/about.md

 I love Physics, Mathematics and the general pursuit of knowledge.

 ### Currently Working on
 Making an OCR on images captured by a drone in natural backgrounds.
+Making this Website.